rkluger68/cpycourse/docs/training/main-course/classes-instances.md

 ```

 This gains flexibility e.g. for testing since it's now easy to inject a mock or
 fake object instead of "the real thing".
+Moreover, we could now easily fit a
+modern age `ElectricMotor` into our dinosaur sports car.

-Instead of injecting a class instance a variation and middle ground may be to
+Instead of injecting a class instance there's room for variation:  a middle
-inject a class object instead, leaving instantiation to the using class.
+ground may be to inject a class object instead, leaving instantiation to the
+using class.

 ### A note on 'Inheritance vs Composition'

-Key principle of both concepts is code reusabilty:
+The overaching goal of both concepts is code reusability:

-- Inheritance: Base class methods are inherited by derived classes and can be
+- Inheritance: base class methods and attributes are inherited by derived
-  extended or overwritten
+  classes and can be extended or overwritten
-- Composition: Combines existing classes to build more complex classes
+- Composition: combine existing classes (not in an inheritance relationship) as
+  building blocks to build more complex functionality

+They aren't mutually exclusive.
+It can well make sense to combine the two
+approaches to model your domain.

+The material presented here doesn't aim to properly discuss the advantages and
+disadvantages of using inheritance vs composition or even object orientation at
+all.
+There is plenty of good reading material on this subject out there.
+As
+always:

+ - Use the model that fits best for the problem at hand.
+ - Prefer simplicity - if possible.
+ - Be skeptical about advice that tells you something should *never* be used
+   or done.

 Interesting reading: [The Composition Over Inheritance Principle](https://python-patterns.guide/gang-of-four/composition-over-inheritance/) first described in the [Gang of Four Book](https://python-patterns.guide/gang-of-four/).